 The program has a budget for books and materials.
 Most materials used by interns are purchased by the Psychological Services program that houses the internship administratively.
 Materials that support the interns' training are shared with other professional psychology staff.
 The Psychological Services program has an extensive holding of testing materials and adds to this regularly in service of the work that interns do during their training.
 The agency has iPads dedicated to test administration and computers that are dedicated for test administration and scoring.
 Each intern has a laptop computer, docking station, internet access, and dual monitors and each has a landline phone.
-Each intern also has a digital recorder for use in recording client therapy sessions.
+The interns share an external speaker and microphone to be used when recording client therapy sessions.
 Beginning during the COVID-19 pandemic of 2020, the program has transitioned to using Microsoft Teams and Zoom as options for meetings.
+This also facilitates coordination of care with providers who work at different locations.